qsiguy/EdgeTX-LUA-Scripts/README.md

 # EdgeTX-LUA-Scripts
-Custom LUA scripts will be shared here
+Custom LUA scripts for EdgeTX radios will be shared here